ruuda/blog/posts/the-yaml-document-from-hell.md

    they defensively quote all the strings.)
-   The challenge with this is that any construct not explicitly forbidden will eventually make it into your codebase, and I am not aware of any good tool to enforce a sane yaml subset.
+   The challenge with this is that any construct not explicitly forbidden will eventually make it into your codebase, and I am not aware of any good tool that can enforce a sane yaml subset.

 ## Generating json as a better yaml